The Bottom Line

 How and Why to Invest with Index Funds

-Index funds enable you to diversify into multiple stocks with just one purchase.
+Index Funds allow you to diversify into multiple stocks with just one purchase.

 WHY INVEST VIA A STOCK MARKET INDEX FUND?

-A stock market index offers broad exposure to a wide range of companies with one investment at a low cost.
+A stock market index offers broad exposure to a wide range of companies with one investment at a lower cost.
+To diversify on your own you would purchase stock in companies that are not correlated (think suntan lotion and umbrellas) in the right percentages.

 WHAT IS A STOCK MARKET INDEX?

-The value of a hypothetical basket of stocks that reflects the performance of a certain segment of the market.
-In the United States, the three most popular indices are: the S&P 500, NASDAQ, and the Dow (Dow Jones Industrial Average).
+An index is a hypothetical basket of stocks.
+Indexes often represent the performance of a certain segment or sector of the overall market.
+In the United States, the three most popular benchmarks are: the S&P 500, NASDAQ, and Dow (Dow Jones Industrial Average).

 HOW DO I INVEST IN AN INDEX?